opensearch-project/opensearch-catalog/visualizations/observability/service-map/README.md

 The widget includes:
 - **Data Folder**: Node based Scripts for synthetic data generation for visualization using the [faker](https://fakerjs.dev/api/) framework .
 - **Queries**: The actual queries used to fetch the visualized data
-- **PPL Query Based Widget**: Uses OpenSearch's Piped Processing Language for data querying and visualization.
+- **PPL Query Based Widget**: Vega spec that uses OpenSearch's Piped Processing Language for data querying.
-- **DQL Query Based Widget**: Employs OpenSearch DSL for advanced querying.
+- **DQL Query Based Widget**: Vega spec that employs OpenSearch DSL for data querying.
+- **Visualization**: The actual `ndjson` visualization predefined with dql based vega specs
 - **Self-Contained Widget**: Predefined for use in [Vega Editor](https://vega.github.io/editor/), allowing customization.

 ## Data Model